astropy/photutils/docs/centroids.rst

   by fitting a 2D Gaussian to the 2D distribution of the data.

 Masks can be input into each of these functions to mask bad pixels.
-Error arrays can be input into the two fitting methods to weight the fits.
+Error arrays can be input into the two Gaussian fitting methods to weight the fits.

 To calculate the centroids of many sources in an image, use the :func:`~photutils.centroids.centroid_sources` function.
 This function can be used with any of the above centroiding functions or a custom user-defined centroiding function.
-See zzzzz

 Getting Started